 This year, in a change to the normal process, the Review Group (JNCC, Natural England, Natural Resources Wales, NatureScot, and representatives of the non-governmental sector) has changed the eligibility criteria for inclusion in these schedules and therefore the protection afforded by the Wildlife and Countryside Act.
 This change means that species will only be protected when they are considered to be in imminent danger of extinction as defined by the highest categories in the IUCN red listing process, or those identified as European Protected Species.
 The pine marten is one of the species which currently has full legal protection under the Act but may lose this as a result of population increases in recent years in Scotland.

-VWT has submitted evidence to JNCC in support of the pine marten remaining on Schedule 5, in a statement which can be read here.
+VWT has submitted evidence to JNCC in support of the pine marten remaining on Schedule 5, in a statement that can be read here.